Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 WPForms is the best WordPress form plugin that’s used by over 5 million website owners.
 It comes with a Stripe addon that allows you to accept donations, one-time payments, and even subscription payments on your website.

-You’ll need at least their PRO plan to access the Stripe addon, but it also gives you access to advanced features like conditional logic, multi-page forms, surveys & polls, 400+ form templates, and more.
+You’ll need at least their PRO plan to access the Stripe Pro addon, which offers the recurring option and zero additional transaction fees.
+You’ll also get advanced features like conditional logic, multi-page forms, surveys & polls, 700+ form templates, and more.

 The first thing you need to do is install and activate the WPForms plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.